folkol/nordea_plotting/README.md

 This script will plot a bar chart of transactions categorized according to `categories.json`.

-(The categories will be considered a match if at least one of the patterns are a substring of the 'Transaktion'-entry of the given transaction...)
+The categories will be considered a match if at least one of the patterns are a substring of the 'Transaktion'-entry of the given transaction

+(Actualy, this has more to do with me fooling around with [Pandas](http://pandas.pydata.org) than with Nordea dumps...)

 ## How?